Originally published August 17, 2021

 3. Opportunities for Your Nursing Career

-Many travel nurses use rural assignments as a learning experience.
+Many travel nurses use rural contracts as a learning experience.
 In remote locations, the community may lean on your skills in new, or more challenging ways.
 Rural nursing stations may allow you to do more as a nurse than ever before.
 It’s important to ask yourself if you are up for that challenge.
-Some assignments require specific training, to help de-escalate aggression for example.
+Some contracts require specific training, to help de-escalate aggression for example.
 San’yas Indigenous Cultural Safety Training is also incredibly important for nurses who work directly and indirectly with Indigenous people.
 When either of these is required, Select Medical will coordinate the training on your behalf.
 Some travel nurses double-down and use their free time on the road to further their education with online courses.
 All this to say that with rural and remote locations you can choose to pick a post that offers a challenge, one that delivers additional training, or one that encourages you to study up.

 4. Unforgettable Outdoor Adventure

 With rural and remote locations, prepare yourself to spend time outdoors.
-It’s the best way to make sure you get the most out of your new assignment.
+It’s the best way to make sure you get the most out of your new contract.
 Packing for the climate is key here.
 That way you can venture out on your off days, rain or shine (or snow!), and look forward to being amazed by your new surroundings…hello, epic selfie;) Whether you love taking long walks in the forest, or trying heli-skiing for the first time – there will certainly be something for you to enjoy outside.
 Just be sure to download your podcast or playlist before heading out…as cellphone reception can be spotty.

 5. Expect Self Learning